mrmoxon/mrmoxon.github.io/index.markdown

     <li>Some other thoughts:
         <ul>
             <li>innovation and agility thrive in small, focused groups working fast</li>
-            <li>progress is rate limited by our ability to ask more meaningful questions - effective leaders are moral philosophers</li>
+            <li>progress is rate limited by our ability to ask more meaningful questions, which favor the contrarian</li>
             <li>all people have a common <a href="/leverage" class="link">thread</a> that connects the major decisions they make</li>
         </ul>
     </li>